+ Why should I get Botox?

 + After care?

 There is a detailed handout for you to follow after your treatment.
 You’ll be given a kit to get you started along with instructions for the medications which you received at the pre-op visit.

 + Will I need a ride to my appointment?

 All patients are recommended to have a driver when performing full face or any treatment around their eyes.

 + Can I just treat my eyes, or around mouth?

 Yes, if you are only bothered by one of these areas, then Dr. Tokarz can tailor the treatment and fee.

 + When will I see results?

 You’ll see immediate improvement in the texture and tone of the skin following the one week healing.
 Most also see dramatic improvement around their mouth and eyes.
 But the best part of this treatment is that you’ve now stimulated collagen remodeling and your skin will continue to improve over the next several months for up to or more than a year.
-This is one of the only lasers where patients look better with more time span their treatment.
+This is one of the only lasers where patients look better with more time span between their treatment.